Intelligence at the Edge of Chaos

 \subsection{Relationship between Intelligence and Complexity}

 Figure~\ref{fig:complexity_vs_perf} presents the model performance across three downstream tasks (easy reasoning, hard reasoning, and chess move prediction) as a function of the complexity of the ECA rules the models were pretrained on.
-The top row highlights the relationship between performance and the Lempel-Ziv complexity of the rules, while the bottom row categorizes the performance by Wolfram's complexity classes.
+The top row highlights the relationship between performance and the Lempel-Ziv complexity data, while the bottom row categorizes the performance by Wolfram's complexity classes.
 For clarity, two representative rules from each complexity class are displayed on the left, with their corresponding performance annotated in the top plots.

-For the reasoning tasks, models generally achieve near-perfect accuracy when trained for sufficient long time.
+For the reasoning tasks, models generally achieve near-perfect accuracy when trained for a sufficient number of epochs.
 Therefore, instead of reporting absolute accuracy, we focus on model efficiency, defined as the inverse of the number of epochs required to reach 80\% accuracy.
 The chess task is sufficiently difficult that models do not achieve perfect performance, and so we report the final accuracy.
-As rule complexity increases, we observe a clear positive correlation in all tasks, with more complex rules leading to greater efficiency.
+As data complexity increases, we observe a clear positive correlation in all tasks, with more complex data leading to greater efficiency.
 This correlation is significant for each of the tasks.
 The p-values, along with the distance correlation coefficient, are given in Appendix~\ref{appendix:correlation_values}.

 In terms of Wolfram's classification, rules from Classes I and II (uniform and periodic) show lower average efficiency in the reasoning tasks compared to those from Classes III and IV (chaotic and complex).
-Complex rules especially outperform the other classes on the chess move prediction task.
-This pattern suggests that models trained on more complex rules tend to perform better on harder downstream tasks.
-Results with respect to other complexity measures are shown in Figure~\ref{fig:complexity_vs_perf_other_measures}.
+Class IV rules especially outperform the other classes on the chess move prediction task.
+This pattern suggests that models trained on more complex data tend to perform better on harder downstream tasks.
+Results with respect to other complexity measures are shown in Appendix~\ref{appendix:other_complexity_measures}.